zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 # Star Rating Re-imagined with Flexbox

 The rating element is one UI pattern that you'll find everywhere on the web.
 I found myself building another rating element for the second time in my life a few weeks ago.

 Since it's my second time working on the same element, I wanted to challenge myself to come up with a way that uses as little code as possible.
-I managed to come up with a way to build the rating element with only 50 lines of code (HTML, CSS and JavaScript combined) at the end, which is incredibly sweet!
+Consequently, I managed to come up with a way to build the rating element with only 50 lines of code (HTML, CSS and JavaScript combined), which is incredibly sweet!
 This article shows how I did it.

 ## Demo

 Before we begin, let's first take a look at the final piece of work we're building in this article:

 <p data-height="266" data-theme-id="7929" data-slug-hash="bEYRbV" data-default-tab="result" data-user="zellwk" class='codepen'>See the Pen <a href='http://codepen.io/zellwk/pen/bEYRbV/'>Ratings with Flex</a> by Zell Liew (<a href='http://codepen.io/zellwk'>@zellwk</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

 Ready to move on?
 Let's begin by talking about the markup used in this rating element.

 ## The Markup

 I wanted the rating element to use as little code as possible.
 Naturally, this meant the markup should be simple.
 The ideal rating element would contain a markup similar to the following:

 ```html
 <div class="stars">